Can Pineapple Really Change the Taste of Semen?

 "Sexual fluid [flavors] can be as much a turn-on as a turnoff," Queen said.
 "Sometimes people get more comfortable with these flavors over time or notice distinct differences between partners."

-"People will have preferences, even strong ones.
-Folks with sensory issues might be extra-sensitive to tastes and smells, for instance," she concluded.
 "Respect those preferences, of course.
 But I think it's often worth figuring out if these hacks or increasing your comfort level in various ways can make a difference to your experience.
 Oral can be amazing, sexy fun for all, so figure out what might change your experience for the better."